The dull side of these 17 'dream jobs' will erase any doubts about your own work life

 “What type of job seems appealing but ends up being quite disappointing?”

-Out of the 4.7 responses the question garnered, we’ve chosen XX of the most interesting ones.
+Out of the 4,700 responses the question garnered, we’ve chosen 17 of the most interesting ones.

 While it might at first seem like a bit of a downer to pull back the curtain on some of these vocations, it can also instill a little more appreciation for the folks that manage to actually do them day in and day out.